 - Type of respiration

-The occurrence of the Process: Glycolysis occurs in the cytoplasm whereas Kreb’s cycle occurs inside the mitochondria.
+The occurrence of the Process: Glycolysis occurs in the cytoplasm, whereas the Krebs cycle occurs inside the mitochondria.

-Type of Respiration: Glycolysis can carry out both aerobic and anaerobic kind of respiration whereas Kreb’s cycle only carries out aerobic respiration.
+Type of Respiration: Glycolysis can carry out both aerobic and anaerobic kind of respiration, whereas the Krebs cycle only carries out aerobic respiration.

-Net energy production: The net production of ATP in glycolysis is 8 molecules whereas in Kreb’s cycle the net production is 12 molecules.
+Net energy production: The net production of ATP in glycolysis is 8 molecules, while in Kreb’s cycle the net production is 12 molecules.